NETBALL

 About the club and netball committee

-BHFNC netball is run by volunteers and supported by generous club sponsors.
-We welcome those interested in joining our volunteer or sponsor groups and appreciate the continuous effort and contributions each year that enable us to provide a high-quality netball program.
+BHFNC netball is run solely by volunteers and supported by generous club sponsors.
+We welcome those interested in joining our volunteer or sponsor groups and appreciate the continuous effort and contributions each year that enable us to provide our netball program.

 All our players (or for juniors, their adults) are also required to volunteer within the club to support the netball program to be successfully delivered each year.